Generations of electricity and poor health

 So in my view, the modern pharmaceutical industry has failed to live up to its healthy teeth and gums promises; as advertised on TV.

-So on the principle that we have lost knowledge along the way, I got thinking how ancient man dealt with oral hygiene and the answer was so simple it couldn’t really be true!
+So on the principle that we have lost knowledge along the way, I got thinking how the ancient people dealt with oral hygiene and the answer was so simple it couldn’t really be true!

 Today, as any Doctor will testify, poor health almost always follows from long-term oral health issues, so our ancestors knew that salt was essential for staying healthy.